theaholtlund/instagram-analysis/README.md

 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
 - `not_following_back`: Finds users who the account follows, but that does not follow the account back.

+##### Summary report:

-Furthermore, a Markdown summary report of all the outputs can be generated through the `summary_report` file, once each analysis script has been executed.
-For ease of viewing the outputs with correct formatting in a code editor such as Visual Studio Code:
+A summary report of all analysis outputs can be generated through the `summary_report` file, once all scripts have been executed.
+For ease of viewing the outputs with applied formatting in an editor such as Visual Studio Code:

 > Press `Cmd+Shift+V` on macOS